TheodoreVC/BlackScholes/README.md

 **d1 and d2** are the core intermediate values in the Black-Scholes formula. d1 measures how far the spot price is from the strike, adjusted for expected drift and volatility over the option's life.
-N(d1) gives the option's Delta — the probability that the option ends in the money under the stock measure. d2 adjusts d1 by one standard deviation of the stock's return (σ√T) and represents the risk-neutral probability that the option expires in the money.
+N(d1) gives the option's Delta or the probability that the option ends in the money under the stock measure. d2 adjusts d1 by one standard deviation of the stock's return (σ√T) and represents the risk-neutral probability that the option expires in the money.
 N(d2) is the probability used to discount the expected strike payment.